maxbeagles11/python_training/README.md

 ```
 Then you can use the `Direct Runs` methods described above.

-If you don't want to launch the venv, then you can still run from within it by pre-pending `poetry run` to your Python command:
+If you don't want to launch the venv, then you can still run from within it by prepending `poetry run` to your Python command:
 ```bash
 poetry run python python_training/main.py <insert arguments here>
 ```